ironhack-labs/lab-nodemailer/README.md

 ### Bonus!
 Styling the Email

-Sending the email, only with the URL is super boring!
-Feel free to give some sugar to the design, at the end is `HTML`.
+Sending the email that contains only the URL is super boring!
+Feel free to style it better.

 ![image](https://user-images.githubusercontent.com/23629340/37099024-ab0d7c9a-221f-11e8-9458-49f813437e2c.png)